Projects in Iraq

 EPIC has a constant presence in Iraq, with advisors, local partners, and board members engaged on the ground in various capacities.
 One of our core focuses is supporting local programs that empower youth.
 In conjunction with local partners, and with the Iraqi youth themselves, we fund, structure, and execute projects that have a tangible impact on young lives.
 As part of our projects in the field we gather key insights and bring them back to academic, non-profit, and governmental bodies outside of Iraq to coordinate our research with them.

-EPIC’s flagship project in environmental education in Iraq was the Iraqi Youth Hike.
-We are proud to have partnered with Nature Iraq and Metrography, two trailblazing organizations in Iraqi civil society today.
-We took nine youths from the city of Kirkuk on a five-day hike that included camera training and exciting lectures from local biologists.
-Beyond the overt goal of learning about nature, the program was intended to promote increased civic responsibility in protecting Iraq’s natural splendor, as well as a sense of unity that transcends ethnic or religious lines, and provide a diversion from the narrative of violence and conflict.
-Participants described the atmosphere as having “no discrimination or political issues” and “peaceful”.
+EPIC’s flagship project in environmental education in Iraq was the Iraqi Youth Hike, In 2011.
+EPIC partnered with Nature Iraq and Metrography, two trailblazing organizations in Iraqi civil society.
+This first hike took nine youths from Kirkuk on a five-day hike that included camera training and exciting lectures from local biologists.
+Parallel to the goal of learning about nature, the hike was intended to promote increased civic responsibility in protecting Iraq’s natural splendor, as well as a sense of unity that transcends ethnic or religious lines, and provide a diversion from the narrative of violence and conflict.
+Read more about the 2011 Iraqi Youth Hike.
+In the future, EPIC hopes to continue hosting hikes for Iraqi youth.